mtanski/pytest-asyncio-concurrent/README.rst

   * Specifying Async Group to control tests that can run together.
   * Specifying Timeout to avoid async tests taking forever.
+  * Limitation: Only test functions defined under same direct parent can be put into same group.

 * Compatible with ``pytest-asyncio``.